Alextopher/autoperm/explanation.md

 Stack effect diagrams are very straightforward, you write the stack before the operation followed by the stack after[^].
 Stacks effects are written bottom to top.
 For example, `DUP` can be written `(a -- a a)` and `SWAP` `(a b -- b a)`.

-The goal of `autoperm` is to translate a stack effect diagram into a brainfuck program that preforms that operation on the tape.More generally `autoperm` might also find usage in another project by providing performant algorithms in languages like Joy or FORTH.
+The goal of `autoperm` is to translate a stack effect diagram into a brainfuck program that preforms that operation on the tape.
+More generally `autoperm` might also find usage in another project by providing performant algorithms in languages like Joy or FORTH.

 ## An algorithm for permutations

 At the beginning of this project I wasn't confident what the algorithm would look like.
-Rather than solving the entire problem at once I noticed is that there is a category of stack effects that are _permutations_.
-That is, the only the order of the elements on the stack is changed and no elements are added or removed. `SWAP` is one such permutation, while `DUP` is not.
+Rather than solving the entire problem at once I looked into an easier problem.
+I noticed there is a category of stack effects that are _permutations_.
+That is, the only the order of the elements on the stack is changed, but no elements are added or removed. `SWAP` is one such permutation, while `DUP` is not.
 Permutations are fairly well understood concepts in group theory.

 I noticed that a stack effect diagram of a permutation is actually it's [Two-line notation](https://en.wikipedia.org/wiki/Permutation#Two-line_notation)